There is a lot of debate surrounding selecting the right blog niche these days…

-Yes, we’re here to tell you that money blogs are very high-earners.
+Yes, we’re here to tell you that these types of blogs are very high-earners.
 That’s generally because you can charge higher prices for products and people will spend more money if they believe that they can make it back.

 So does that mean that this is your best bet to get started?

-As I said before, we started our health and wellness blog first.
-We were consistently earning $20,000/month with that blog well before we started Create and Go, which was first about Pinterest traffic…
+As I said before, we created our health and wellness blog first.
+We were consistently earning $10,000/month with that blog well before we started Create and Go…

-And on that note… We earned as much as $40,000 in a single MONTH with our health and fitness blog!
-So there’s some proof that you absolutely can earn a bunch in other niches!
+And on that note… We earned as much as $40,000 in a single MONTH with our health and fitness blog before we ever taught people how to make money online!

-Here are some great examples of other blogs making bank (over $10k per month) in this space:
+Here are some great examples of other blogs making bank talking about making bank (over $100k per month):

 2. Financial Guidance

 Finance blogs are a very close second here because they are still about MONEY.
 Saving money is essentially making money, especially when you can scale it.

 A lot of finance bloggers also dip into the “making money” area as well because they are so closely related.

 A couple of our favorite blogs in this space who are making over 10k per month: